 I see my friend quite frequently…about once a week (for example.)
 Once per second I am able to type a word…the frequency of my typing is one word per second.
 The strings on the lowest note on the piano – the one on the far left – goes back and forth 27 and a half times every second.
 We say that it has a frequency of 27.5 cycles per second.

 Some of the notes in the middle of the piano go back and forth over 400 times per second – the ‘A’ note above middle ‘C’ is 440 cycles per second.
-The very highest piano strings vibrate at over 4,000 cycles per second.
+That is the sound that you hear when an orchestra is tuning up!
+And the very highest piano strings vibrate at over 4,000 cycles per second.

 And your customer will think, “This person is interested and capable of getting this problem fixed – I’ll come back here!~”